SchoolOfFreelancing/Freelancing-On-LAMP-Stack-Support/README.md

 📢 Phase: Development (localhost) training.
 For Production training [DigitalOcean](https://try.digitalocean.com/freetrialoffer/) and any domain require.

-📢 Immediate assistance: Yes, If your mentor not sleeping you will get immediate assistance when any client knock you during training.
+📢 Immediate assistance: Yes, If your mentor is not sleeping, you will promptly receive support whenever a client contacts you during training sessions.